id-Software/Quake-III-Arena/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started ioquake3, e.g. which command exactly you used in the terminal, or how you started ioquake3 with a shortcut.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you statrted a new map, explain if you used the menu, or a keyboard macro, or a / command in the ioquake3 console, and if so which one?
+For example, if you started a new map, explain if you used the menu, or a keyboard macro, or a / command in the ioquake3 console, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**